"Order, Order!" a Political History Workshop

 Charges will still apply even if the result is minimal or negative as a search has been undertaken.

 Limitations - Records may be missing, damaged or difficult to read.
-Whilst every effort will be made to carry our research accurately, Nottinghamshire Archives cannot be held responsible for any inadvertent errors or omissions
+Whilst every effort will be made to carry out research accurately, Nottinghamshire Archives cannot be held responsible for any inadvertent errors or omissions.

 The results of longer research requests (an hour or more) will be sent to you in the form of a formal report.
 Copies may be provided if this is the most efficient method of presenting the information.
 The copyright declaration on the order form must be signed when placing the order to allow for this option.
 Where possible, our researcher will advise you of any further avenues of research, either at the Archives or elsewhere.

 Please see our Enquiry and Research Service Charge Guidance

 /documents/2143/Inspire_Heritage_Fees_and_Charges_2021.pdflist for details of the scale of charges.
 We charge for staff time (15 minutes up to 3 hours) to conduct research of any kind, from a single look up of a name using an online resource to more complex research requests in archival sources.

 Research fees are payable in advance (maximum 3 hours per order).
 The fee includes all work involved in planning and carrying out the research including response / report writing.
 It is therefore in your interest to be as precise as possible.